-Skipping every day can help tighten your core, tone calves, build stamina, and improve lung capacity, and help with resistance training.
+Skipping every day can tighten your core, tone calves, build stamina, improve lung capacity, and help with resistance training.

 Is skipping better than running?

 It depends on your fitness goal.
 While skipping can help burn more calories in less time, running builds stamina and is better for fitness training.

 Is skipping good for girls?

 Yes.
-Skipping is an aerobic activity that helps tone your body and boost bone and heart health, along with other benefits.
+Skipping is an aerobic activity that helps tone your body and improves bone development and heart health, along with other benefits.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.